jrosen48/utk-homepage/content/post/2022-07-22-i-will-be-back-one-day/index.md

 > When you sparked a flame
 > And a fire that continues to burn

-I don't know if we'll be back some day; our lives are in Knoxville now, but missing Michigan makes visiting extra special.
+I don't know if we'll be back some day; our lives are in Knoxville now and our lies are really, really good, but missing Michigan makes visiting extra special.